testpress/developer.testpress.in/source/includes/_attempts.md

 ```

-For every 1 minute this API have to be called when the user attempting an exam to update the remaining time in server.
+For every minute, this API should be called during the attempt window.
+This is done to update the remaining time for that attempt in the server.

 ### HTTP Request